OtherDevOpsGene/intro-to-terraform-and-ansible/lesson-01/README.md

 }
 ```

+The first part of the file tells Terraform what versions and providers we will
+be using, and the `aws_instance` resource is actually defining some infrastructure.

-Then we'll initialize Terraform and apply the code to create our infrastructure.
+We'll initialize Terraform and apply the code to create our infrastructure.

 ```console
 $ ls -A